chapel-lang/chapel/doc/rst/technotes/gpu.rst

-individual streams are synchronized with the host after each operation (e.g., whole array operations and kernel launches will return only when the operation is completed), this allows efficiently oversubscribing GPUs by running multiple tasks on them to gain more performance by allowing CUDA to overlap data movement with computation.
+individual streams are synchronized with the host after each operation (e.g., whole array operations and kernel launches will return only when the operation is completed), this allows efficiently oversubscribing GPUs by running multiple tasks on them to gain more performance by allowing the device runtime to overlap data movement with computation.

 * This behavior is disabled for ``CHPL_GPU_MEM_STRATEGY=unified_memory``.